carbonetes/jacked-jenkins/README.md

 This jenkins plugin installs jacked binary tool in the job workspace directory and performs scan.
 ## Auto-install & Update Binary [Jacked](https://github.com/carbonetes/jacked)
 The plugin will install the "jacked" binary tool. `(Windows and Linux Supported)`
-- `Auto-update`: If checked, the binary will automatically update when a new release is available.
+- Auto-update: If checked, the binary will automatically update when a new release is available.
 - Uses Scoop for Windows
 - Uses Shell Script for Linux